ebutrera9103/typeorm-test-helper/README.md

 ## Notes

-- This library assumes you have PostgreSQL installed and running on your machine.
+- This library can be used with the following databases: 'postgres', 'mysql', 'mariadb', 'sqlite', 'mssql', 'oracle'.
+It assumes that you have the selected database installed and running on your machine.

 - The library creates and deletes databases as needed for testing.
 The test database's name is automatically generated to prevent collisions.

-- Ensure that the PostgreSQL system connection details are correctly provided in the `dbConfig` object.
+- Ensure that the database system connection details are correctly provided in the `dbConfig` object.

 - Make sure to provide the entities used by TypeORM dynamically when using the library.